mjt-books/python-book/chapters/chapter-19.md

 At a high level, we’ll cover:

-1. **Why observability and CI matter for training pipelines**
+### 1. Why observability and CI matter for training pipelines

 - Ground the chapter with concrete failure stories: silent metric regressions, flaky training runs, mysterious slowdowns.
 - Define “observability” in the ML context: logs, metrics, traces, artifacts, and configuration.
 - Connect these ideas to CI: fast feedback on changes before they hit expensive runs or production systems.
 - Provide a simple mental model: every run should answer “what happened?”, “how well did it work?”, and “how does it compare to before?”.

-2. **Logging fundamentals for ML code (structured logs, contexts, and log levels)**
+### 2. Logging fundamentals for ML code (structured logs, contexts, and log levels)

 - Start with Python’s built-in logging and show how to avoid `print()`-only codebases.
 - Introduce structured logging (key–value pairs) so logs are machine-readable and filterable across many processes.
 - Use contextual information (run IDs, ranks, experiment names, hardware info) to make multi-GPU and multi-node logs navigable.
 - Define log levels and patterns: what belongs at `DEBUG` vs `INFO` vs `WARNING`/`ERROR` in a training pipeline.
 - Show minimal examples that work both locally and in distributed jobs.

-3. **Metrics and experiment tracking (dashboards, comparisons, and artifacts)**
+### 3. Metrics and experiment tracking (dashboards, comparisons, and artifacts)

 - Clarify the difference between logs and metrics, and why you need both.
 - Introduce simple metric sinks: TensorBoard, CSV/JSON logs, Prometheus-style metrics.
 - Layer in experiment tracking tools (MLflow, Weights & Biases, custom dashboards) to compare runs, hyperparameters, and hardware configs.
 - Discuss storing and versioning artifacts: model checkpoints, config files, profiling traces, and sample outputs.
 - Emphasize stable naming and schemas so metrics remain queryable over months of experiments.

-4. **Tracing and profiling hooks in training workflows**
+### 4. Tracing and profiling hooks in training workflows

 - Connect chapter 3’s profiling ideas to day-to-day observability: when to capture traces vs when to just log aggregated metrics.
 - Show how to integrate lightweight profilers (framework profilers, NVTX ranges, PyTorch/TensorFlow/JAX hooks) into training loops without overwhelming your logs.
 - Demonstrate targeted profiling: enabling detailed traces only for specific steps, epochs, or CI jobs to catch regressions.
 - Explain how traces, logs, and metrics complement each other when diagnosing performance issues on GPUs, TPUs, or CPUs.

-5. **Integrating tools into local workflows and notebooks**
+### 5. Integrating tools into local workflows and notebooks

 - Start from a realistic baseline: exploratory work in notebooks or small scripts on a laptop or single GPU.
 - Show low-friction ways to enable logging, metrics, and basic tracking without breaking notebook ergonomics.
 - Recommend patterns for gradually moving from notebook experiments to “script + config + tracking” while preserving reproducibility.
 - Discuss how to keep local and remote environments aligned: same logging formats, metric names, and minimal configuration differences.

-6. **Adding training-aware checks to CI (smoke tests, regressions, and budgets)**
+### 6. Adding training-aware checks to CI (smoke tests, regressions, and budgets)

 - Define a minimal CI pipeline for ML code: unit tests, style checks, import tests, and fast “smoke” training runs.
 - Show how to implement tiny end-to-end training checks (do a few steps, verify loss decreases and metrics/logging paths work).
 - Introduce performance and cost guardrails in CI: catching large slowdowns, GPU overuse, or accidental changes to batch size/sequence length.
 - Outline patterns for GPU- and accelerator-aware CI: conditional tests, nightly jobs, and staged pipelines (CPU-only checks first, heavy tests later).

-7. **Exercises: instrumenting a simple training script and adding CI-style checks**
+### 7. Exercises: instrumenting a simple training script and adding CI-style checks

 - Provide step-by-step tasks: start from a plain training script, add structured logging, metric emission, and a small set of tracked artifacts.
 - Extend the script with a “CI mode” that runs only a handful of steps and asserts basic health checks (loss direction, metric shapes, presence of logs).
 - Encourage readers to wire these pieces into their existing CI system (GitHub Actions, GitLab CI, local runners, or custom schedulers).
 - Suggest follow-up experiments: adding profiling snapshots to CI, comparing runs across hardware, and evolving a personal or team observability template.

 The rest of this chapter assumes you’re comfortable with the basic profiling and hardware concepts from earlier chapters.
 We’ll focus on turning those one-off checks into durable, observable training pipelines that are easy to debug and safe to change.

+## Key concepts used throughout this chapter

+To avoid backtracking later, here are a few terms we’ll reuse across sections:

+- **Run ID** — a unique identifier for a single training run (for example, a timestamp plus a short name).
+You use the same run ID to tie together logs, metrics files, checkpoints, traces, and experiment-tracking entries.
+- **Rank** — the integer ID of a process in distributed training (often `0` to `world_size - 1`).
+Rank 0 is conventionally the “leader” process that prints user-facing logs and writes shared metrics.
+- **Smoke test** — a tiny, fast end-to-end training run used in CI to check that the pipeline still basically works (loss moves in the right direction, metrics and artifacts are produced) without doing full training.
+- **CI mode** — a special configuration or flag for your training script that shrinks the workload (few steps, small dataset, small model) so it is cheap enough to run as part of CI on every change.

+You’ll see these terms referenced in logging, metrics, tracing, notebook, and CI examples; the underlying ideas stay the same even as the tooling changes.

 ## Why observability and CI matter for training pipelines